Scanning Probe Microscopy

 Research

-Our group approaches numerous problems in physics and chemistry, utilizing or innovating new state of the art methods in scanning probe microscopy (SPM).
-Our aim is to understand fundamental problems ultimately toward innovating new approaches to technological applications based on materials science.
-Our expertise focuses on high precision magnetic and electronic imaging in cryogenic ultrahigh vacuum environments in magnetic fields, often combined with atomic manipulation.
+Our group approaches numerous problems in physics and chemistry, utilising or innovating new state-of-the-art methods in scanning probe microscopy (SPM).
+Our aim is to understand fundamental problems, ultimately toward innovating new approaches to technological applications based on materials science.
+Our expertise focuses on high precision magnetic and electronic imaging in cryogenic ultra-high vacuum environments in magnetic fields, often combined with atomic manipulation.

 Facilities